Chapter 8 Constructions and Idioms

 coord_flip() +

-facet_wrap(~metric,scales = "free") +
+facet_wrap(~METRIC,scales = "free") +

-::scale_x_reordered() +
+tidytext::scale_x_reordered() +

-tidytextlabs(x = "Collexemes",
+labs(x = "Collexemes",

-y = "Strength",
+y = "VALUE",

 title = "Collexemes Ranked by Different Metrics")